Balsamic Pasta Salad

 Instructions

-• Cook the fusilli in heavily salted water according to the package directions.
-Drain the pasta and rinse with cold water until the pasta is cool to the touch.
+• Cook pasta in heavily salted water according to package directions until al dente.
+Drain and rinse with cold water until cool to the touch.

-• In a large serving bowl, whisk together the balsamic vinaigrette, sun dried tomatoes in oil, garlic, dried basil, thyme, and freshly cracked pepper together until combined.
+• In a large serving bowl, whisk together the balsamic vinaigrette, sun-dried tomato oil, garlic, basil, thyme, and black pepper.

 Notes